 Look at the specialist sources of finance that are available to you.
-Check out The Prince’s Trust to see if you might be eligible for a grant or loan, or look at whether you’re eligible for a loan of up to £25,000 from The Start Up Loans Company.
+Check out The Prince’s Trust to see if you might be eligible for a grant or loan, or look at whether you're eligible for a business loan.

 Liz Jackson – once named a Young Gun – is founder of business-to-business marketing agency Great Guns Marketing which is now a multi-million pound turnover company.
 She started the business before she had even turned 25, using financing from The Prince’s Trust – proof that even the best business ideas need a helping held in their infancy.